HistoryThis section has been translated automatically.

-Erythema induratum: chronic persistent, infectious allergic lobular panniculitis combined with vasculitis of the small vessels of the fat globules.
-Affected are mainly the dorsal parts of the lower leg.
+Erythema induratum: chronic persistent, infectious allergic lobular panniculitis combined with vasculitis of the small vessels of the fat lobules.
+The dorsal parts of the lower leg are affected.
 The delimitation as an independent entity is still controversial!

-Polyarteriitis nodosa cutanea: Painful nodules and plaques: often onset with recurrent vasculitic plaques or nodules (iceberg phenomenon), 1.0 - 5.0 cm large, coarse, usually very pressure-tolerating, also spontaneously painful, reddish to livid in colour.
+Polyarteritis nodosa cutanea: Painful nodules and plaques: often onset with recurrent vasculitic plaques or nodules (iceberg phenomenon), 1.0 - 5.0 cm in size, rough, usually very pressure-dolent, also spontaneously painful, reddish to livid in colour.
 Not infrequently painful ulcers (60%).

 Syphilitic gummata: Rare; serologic evidence of syphilis.

-Nodular drug exanthema: Exanthematic sowing of nodular erythema.
+Nodular medicinal erythema: Exanthematous seeding of nodular erythema.
 Anamnestic relationship to drug administration.

-Pernio:Acral localization of the inflammation.
-Anamnestically clear dependence of the symptomatology on the influence of cold.
+Pernio:Acral localization of inflammation.
+Anamnestically clear dependence of the symptomatology on cold influences.

-Cold panniculitis: Localized inflammation of the subcutaneous fatty tissue due to external influences such as cold or wetness.
-Typically, 2 to 3 days (more rarely delayed after 10-14 days) after local hypothermia, deeply cutaneous, succulent, painful lumps in the fatty tissue appear.
-Classical for riders on the strech sides of the thighs.
+Cold panniculitis: Localized inflammation of the subcutaneous adipose tissue, in the wake of external influences such as cold or wetness.
+Typically, 2 to 3 days (rarely delayed to 10-14 days) after local hypothermia, deeply cutaneous, succulent, painful nodules appear in the adipose tissue.
+Classically in riders on the extensor sides of the thighs.

-Nodular erythema in Behcet 's disease: probably identical with the classic erythema nodosum.
+Nodular erythema in Behcet's disease: probably identical with classic erythema nodosum.